etlweather/understanding-networking/chapter-routing.md

 In Boolean algebra, the values are only one of two possibilities - 0 or 1 (false or true).
 The basic operations are: AND, OR and NOT.
-These operations define the result of joinning two binary numbers (terms) together (in the case of NOT, it is applied to a single term).
+These operations define the result of joining two binary numbers (terms) together (in the case of NOT, it is applied to a single term).

  * *AND*: Both terms must be true (1) to get a result of true.
 E.g.: 1 AND 0 = 0,